 Sweet Potato Pancakes Recipe ~ Slightly sweet, delicately spiced, thick and fluffy Sweet Potato Pancakes.
 A hearty and comforting fall breakfast recipes!

 With the weather cooling down I’ve been in the mood for cozy weekend breakfasts.
-This time of year I usually reach for pumpkin-everything, but instead of whipping up a batch of my Pumpkin Pancakes, I decided to give a little love to sweet potatoes!
+This time of year I usually reach for pumpkin-everything, but instead of whipping up a batch of my Pumpkin Pancakes Recipe, I decided to give a little love to sweet potatoes!
 And guess what?
 I think I might actually like these better than pumpkin pancakes.
 Gasp!

 Once you’ve experienced a stack of these delicately spiced, perfectly sweet, warm-you-from-the-inside-out sweet potato pancakes you will be hooked.